Powered by Auckland Council & LINZ Data

 How It Works

-From address to comprehensive hazard intelligence in under a minute
+From address to full hazard report in under a minute.

-Use your report for purchase negotiations, insurance, consent applications, or due diligence.
+Use your report for purchase negotiations, insurance applications, or LIM cross-checks — before you sign.

 Powered by Official Data